floweryii/floweryii/README.md

 ━━╋ 8teen , ⟢ LAIN or IGGY     ∿

-   🪽      ‧ .ᐟ    so at last lain is free and no longer needs to be anywhere. this is the way you wanted it do be, isn't it lain?
+   🪽      ‧ .ᐟ    so at last lain is free and no longer needs to be anywhere. this is the way you wanted it to be, isn't it lain?

 ![counter](https://komarev.com/ghpvc/?username=KYABAHO&label=HOW+MANY+ANGELS+VIEWED_MY+PAGE)